RWU-R2M/r2m_rover_dashboard/docs/developer/backend/overview.md

 ```

 This command will:
-1. Check if the backend server is running (it needs to be running for the tests).
+1. Check if the backend server is running (it needs to be running for the main tests).
-2. Execute the test script `localbackend/test/run_all_tests.py`.
+2. Execute the main test script `localbackend/test/run_all_tests.py` against the running server.
+3. Execute a separate test script `localbackend/test/test_endpoint_disabling.py` which temporarily starts *another* server on a different port (5001) with endpoints disabled via environment variables to ensure they return 404/405.
-3. Report the results and log them to `localbackend/test/test_results.log`.
+4. Report the results and log them to `localbackend/test/test_results.log` and `localbackend/test/test_endpoint_disabling_results.log` respectively.

 You can also run both frontend and backend tests using: